codernix/centicrypt/docs/src/cli/wallets/file-system.md

 ## Generate a File System Wallet Keypair

-Use Solana's command-line tool `solana-keygen` to generate keypair files.
+Use Centicrypt's command-line tool `solana-keygen` to generate keypair files.
 For example, run the following from a command-line shell:

 ```bash